-Applicants should send the following in one pdf file to each member of the committee listed below (please use your last name in the title of the pdf file): 1) a cover letter of application, current cv, and a statement summarizing the project and the particular library or collection in which research under the award would be conducted.
+Applicants should send the following in one pdf file to each member of the committee listed below (please use your last name in the title of the pdf file): 1) a cover letter of application, 2) current cv, and 3) a statement summarizing the project and the particular library or collection in which research under the award would be conducted.
 Applicants also needs to request that their faculty advisor sends a letter of support to each committee member.

 Serving in the military, Rundell discovered his interest in historical research, abandoned his planned future, and undertook graduate studies at The American University in Washington, D.C.
 On completion of his doctoral degree, he returned to Texas to teach at Del Mar College and Texas Woman’s University.